ManageIQ/manageiq-ui-service/docs/developer_setup.md

 - Have the [ManageIQ](http://github.com/ManageIQ/manageiq) repo cloned into a directory named `manageiq`, and ready to be started.
 See [here](https://github.com/ManageIQ/guides/blob/master/developer_setup.md) for the steps required to setup ManageIQ.
-- Have the SUI repo at the same level as `manageiq/`, this ensures the SUI builds, `yarn run build`, into the correct manageiq folder.
+- Have the SUI repo at the same level as `manageiq/`, this ensures the SUI builds, `yarn build`, into the correct manageiq folder.
   - `git clone git@github.com:ManageIQ/manageiq-ui-service.git`.
 - Have nodejs **v6.x** and npm **3.x.x** installed (npm should be installed with NodeJS)
 - If using [nvm](https://github.com/creationix/nvm) you can ensure you are using the correct node version with `nvm use`